 In her sixth year as Puget Sound's head coach, Kellyn Tate led the 2018 Loggers to the program's most Northwest Conference wins since the 2011 season.
 Erica Gott and Jessica Gott both earned All-NWC honors, and Jessica Gott was named to the CoSIDA Academic All-District Team for the second consecutive year.
 Meanwhile, the Loggers achieved double-digit wins for the third consecutive season.

-Following the 2017 season, Jessica Gott wa an All-NWC honoree, and she named to the CoSIDA Academic All-Region Team.
+Following the 2017 season, Jessica Gott wa an All-NWC honoree, and she named to the CoSIDA Academic All-District Team.
 The Loggers in 2016 took strides to progress in multiple categories.
 The team recorded the most wins (10) since 2011.
-Puget Sound was 6-0 in the team's six games in its Spring Break trip to Arizona.
+Puget Sound was 6-0 in the team's six games in its Spring Break trip in Arizona.
 At the end of the season, Kayla Andrus garnered an All-NWC honor.
 The senior was named to the Second Team after leading the Loggers in hitting (.339), on-base percentage (.388), and slugging (.492),

 In 2015, the Loggers rattled off three wins in six games during their trip to Arizona.
 By the end of the season, five Loggers hit multiple home runs and they had 12 as a team - the most since 2011.
 The youthful 2015 squad was led by Erica Gott, who was named an All-Northwest Conference Honorable mention.

 Tate comes to Puget Sound with a wealth of experience and a track record for success.
 Her 14 years of coaching experience include stops at Portland State, Miami (Ohio), Texas Tech and Penn State.
 As an assistant coach, Tate has helped lead five of her teams to the NCAA Tournament and mentored several All-Region and All-America players.